pygreece/community/docs/en/principles.md

 community managed by PyGreece AMKE.
 The bylaws of the PyGreece AMKE entity are different and can be found [here](https://publicity.businessportal.gr/company/180308907000).

+!!! info "IMPORTANT"

-> [!IMPORTANT] The board of PyGreece AMKE is currently working on the legal format of the
-> community principles mentioned below.
-Therefore, while they are considered a very
-> important part of the way that PyGreece community operates, they don't have any legal
+    The board of PyGreece AMKE is currently working on the legal format of the community principles mentioned below.
+Therefore, while they are considered a very important part of the way that PyGreece community operates, they don't have any legal force yet.
-> force yet.

 - The name of the community is "PyGreece Community", abbreviated "PyGreece".